Gustash/react-native-siri-shortcut/README.md

 You can also use this for <iOS 12 User Activities.

-## Disclaimer

-This project is in it's very early stages.
-I am adding features and fixing things as I have time to work on them.
-If you have anything you want added, feel free to do a Pull Request detailing your changes and why.

 ### Android

 This package is safe-guarded for Android, so you can freely call these functions and they won't crash your Android app.
 But be careful because the calls don't throw any errors, so don't always assume your action was actually successful if it doesn't error out.
 Always check if, in case of success, the platform is iOS.